Planning Channels

 FAQ

-What's the difference between management team and access level?
+What's the difference between owning team, managing team, and access level?

-What's the difference between management team and access level?
+What's the difference between owning team, managing team, and access level?

 - Access Level: Controls who can see the channel and its incidents.
-Public channels are visible to everyone but only the management team can modify configuration; private channels are only visible to the management team
+Public channels are visible to everyone but only the owning team (or managing team) can modify configuration; private channels are only visible to the owning team (or managing team)

 Is incident data still available after deleting a channel?